Every business needs to choose a legal structure when first starting out.

 In our experience, most Window Cleaners get started as sole traders or partnership for simplicity's sake.

-Eventually you may start considering hiring staff or you may go over the VAT threshold (turnover of over £85,000 annually as of 2023), at this point there are major benefits to switching over to a limited company.
+Eventually, you may start considering hiring staff or you may go over the VAT threshold (turnover of over £90,000 annually as of April 2024).
+At this point there are major benefits to switching over to a limited company.

 --